HelixVita/FelixVita-Proxyshop-Plugins/README.md

     ![image](https://user-images.githubusercontent.com/102387379/191598378-3e36f318-6345-49e6-9be0-d210b594c387.png)

 1. Run Proxyshop.
-You should now see "Ancient", "Modern", and "Normal Plus" in the list of available templates.
+You should now see "Ancient", "Modern", and "Normal Plus" (and its class variants) in the list of available templates.
 Enjoy!

     ![image](https://user-images.githubusercontent.com/102387379/191357752-ebe486c1-59d9-480f-bb55-639ba64a7753.png)